-Located an hour drive north of Pemberton, BC, the South Chilcotin Mountains Provincial Park, is a trail rider’s nirvana.
-At 56, 796 hectares the park boasts close to 200 km (124 miles) with some of the provinces’ best single-track through broad valleys, and ridgelines with trails meandering through alpine, sub-alpine, meadows, grasslands, and forests.
+Located 3-4 hours drive north of Pemberton, BC, the South Chilcotin Mountains Provincial Park, is a trail rider’s nirvana.
+At 56,796 hectares the park boasts close to 200 km (124 miles) of some of the provinces’ best single-track through broad valleys, and ridgelines with trails meandering through alpine, sub-alpine, meadows, grasslands, and forests.

-The region is commonly known, yet incorrectly, as the South Chilcotin.
-In 1990 a provincial park was established but downgraded in 2007 to the Spruce Lake Protected Area (SLPA).
+The region is commonly known, as the South Chilcotin.
 It is a park rich in ranching and mining history with many of the trails created by the latter.
 There is an unusual mix of rugged and smooth terrain offering spectacular landscapes with a cornucopia of fossils, geological formations, and volcanic ash making this a unique area of BC.

 What to Do

-The SLPA is a mountain biker’s heaven with trails ranging in difficulty for the intermediate and advanced riders.
+The South Chilcotin Park is a mountain biker’s heaven with trails ranging in difficulty for the intermediate and advanced riders.
 Alpine, lakes, peaks, meadows and forest trails are all accessible.

 There are several campsites and lodges available close to and on Tyaughton Lake in addition to camping on Spruce, Warner and Lorna Lakes.
 You can organize your own tour and multiple-day camping trip or use an outfitter to move your gear from camp site to camp site as you explore the trails in this area.